MicrosoftDocs/query-docs/query-languages/m/joinalgorithm-rightindex.md

 ## About

 In batches, uses the keys from the right table to do predicate-based queries against the left table.
-This algorithm is recommended when the left table is large, supports folding of Table.SelectRows, and contains few rows which are expected to match a right row.
+This algorithm is recommended when the left table is large, supports folding of [Table.SelectRows](table-selectrows.md), and contains few rows that are expected to match a right row.